vaydingul/PHYS514_Project/README.md

 # PHYS514_Project
- The term project of the Computationan Physics (PHYS514) course. -- Koc University
+ The term project of the Computational Physics (PHYS514) course. -- Koc University